 After the fire trucks leave, your home likely suffers from fire and smoke damage and extensive water damage from firefighting efforts.
-Ibx Services Professionals have the specialized fire restoration training needed to restore your home to pre-fire condition.
+IBX Services Professionals have the specialized fire restoration training needed to restore your home to pre-fire conditions.

 Step 1: Emergency Contact

 The restoration process begins when you call IBX Services, which is staffed 24 hours a day.
 Our representative will ask a series of questions regarding the fire damage event that will help us dispatch the nearest IBX Services Professional with the appropriate equipment and resources.

 Our Professionals will carefully inspect and test adjoining rooms of your property to determine the extent of the fire, smoke, and soot damage.
 This step is crucial to developing a plan of action.

 Fire damage can often compromise windows, walls, and roofs.
 To maintain security and to protect against further damage, IBX Services Professional can board up missing windows and walls and place tarps on damaged roofs.